 You may have further phases to test scalability, or perhaps to hold out a small percentage of users to understand the long term impact.

-Since any change to the experiment will trigger a reset, one best practice is to create a segment for the whitelists for each treatment.
-This allows you to add and delete users from the whitelist without modifying the experiment.
+Since any change to the experiment will trigger a reset, one best practice is to create a segment for the individual target for each treatment.
+This allows you to add and delete users from the individual targets without modifying the experiment.